se.plan#

 Tip

-The values provided in the slider are computed on the fly over your AOI preventing the user from selecting a filter that would remove all pixels in your Area.
+The values provided in the slider are computed on the fly over your AOI preventing the selection of a filter that would remove all pixels in your area.

 binary

-Other constraints are binary variables, with a value of 1 if a site has the characteristic associated with the variable and 0 if it does not.
-On the application it displays as a switch.
-For these constraints, users can choose if they want to keep zeros (switch off) or ones (switch on)..
+Other constraints are binary variables (a value of 1 if a site has the characteristic associated with the variable, or a value of 0 if it does not), which can be set using a switch.
+For these constraints, users can choose if they want to keep 0s (switch off) or 1s (switch on).

 binary

-Once the selection is finished, the selected constraints will be displayed as small chips in the expandable panel title, allowing the user to see all the selected constraints at a glance.
+Once the selection is finished, the chosen constraints will be displayed as small chips in the expandable pane title, allowing the user to see all the selected constraints at a glance.

-Every selected constraints is corresponding to a layer provided by se.plan listed in Constraints data layers.
-These layers can be customized in this panel to use national data or to provide information on areas that are not covered by the tool default layers.
-You do not need to add constraints if there isn’t any.
+Every selected constraint corresponds to a layer provided by se.plan (listed in the section, Constraints data layers).
+These layers can be customized in this pane to use national data or to provide information on areas that are not covered by the tool’s default layers.
+You do not need to add constraints if there aren’t any.
 In this case, default values will be used and you can simply proceed to the next steps.

 Note

-To use a customized dataset, it need to be uploaded as a ee.Image in Google Earth Engine.
+To use a customized dataset, it needs to be uploaded as an ee.Image in GEE.

-Click on the pencil on the left side of the layer name and a popup will rise on the screen.
-It includes multiple information:
+Select the pencil on the left side of the layer name and a pop-up window will appear, which provides:

-• A map displaying the layer over the AOI using a linear viridis color scale (the legend is in the bottom left corner)
+• a map displaying the layer over the AOI using a linear viridis color scale (the legend is in the lower-left corner).

 The user can change the layer to any other image from GEE.
 The map will update automatically to display this new layer and change the legend.
-If the provided layer uses another unit please change it.
-This unit will be used in the final report of se.plan.
+If the provided layer uses another unit, please change it.
+This unit will be used in se.plan’s final report.

-The user needs to have access to the provided custom layer to use it. if the asset cannot be accessed the application will fallback to the default one.
+The user needs to have access to the provided custom layer to use it.
+If the asset cannot be accessed, the application will revert to the default.

-Once the modifications are finished click on save to apply the changes to the layer.
-If the constraint is non binary, the slider values will be updated to the customized dataset.
+Once the modifications are finished, select save to apply the changes to the layer.
+If the constraint is non-binary, the slider values will be updated to the customized dataset.

-Users rate the relative importance of benefits from their standpoint (or the standpoint of stakeholders they represent), and se.plan then calculates an index that indicates each grid cell’s relative restoration value aggregated across all four benefit categories.
+Users rate the relative importance of benefits from their standpoint (or the standpoint of stakeholders they represent); then, se.plan calculates an Index that indicates each grid cell’s relative restoration value aggregated across all four benefit categories.
 To rate each indicator, the user simply ticks the corresponding checkbox.

 This step is mandatory if you would like to perform an analysis.
 If every indicator is set to low (0), then the final output will be 0 everywhere.